 • This call is open to any artist living or working in Miami-Dade County.

-• The museum encourages applications from Black, Indigenous, and/or People of Color (BIPOC) artists.
+• The museum encourages applications from artists of under-represented backgrounds, including Black, Indigenous, and people of color (BIPOC) artists.

-• The selection process will be made by the museum’s curatorial team.
+• The selection process will be made by the museum’s curatorial team and external jurors.

 • One artist will be selected from this application process.
 Subsequent calls for future projects will be announced annually.

 Propose your idea for a work of art, that: